MathStuff/Matrices/README.md

 C.sdev(n,population) #Returns the nth column's standard deviation, if None is given as an argument returns all columns' standard deviations.
 Give population parameter True if calculation is not for samples

-C.variance(n,population)#Returns the nth column's variance, if None is given as an argument returns all columns' variance.
+C.variance(n,population) #Returns the nth column's variance, if None is given as an argument returns all columns' variance.
 Give population parameter True if calculation is not for samples

+C.z(row,col) #Returns the z-scores of the desired row and/or column, call without arguments to get the all z-scores as a matrix

+C.pearson_r(column_1,column_2) #Returns linear correlation of 2 columns chosen from the matrix

 C.det #Returns the determinant of the matrix